chapulina/dolly/README.md

 This repository contains 2 packages:

+* `dolly`: Metapackage which provides all other packages.
 * `dolly_follow`: Provides node with follow logic.
 * `dolly_gazebo`: Robot model, simulation world and launch scripts.